Karl Gottlieb Pfander: Istanbul (1858–1865)

-He was sent as CMS missionary to Istanbulin 1859.
+He was sent as CMS missionary to Istanbul in 1859.
 When he arrived at Istanbul, many Turks showed interest in the doctrines of Christianity for the first few years.
-When in Istanbul, then-Ottoman capital, while he was on Middle Eastern mission, he commented:
+When in Istanbul, then the Ottoman capital, while he was on Middle Eastern mission, he commented:

-However, with ill-advised comments and attacks against the Prophet Muhammad, the Turks soon retaliated violently against Christian missions, confiscating printing presses used by the missionaries, closed rooms and bookstores of the missionaries, including imprisonment of the missionaries, spurring the British government to interfere to free the missionaries.
-The mission never recovered from that blow, forcing them to forbid Istanbul for good.
+The Turks soon retaliated violently against Christian missions, confiscating printing presses used by the missionaries, closed rooms and bookstores of the missionaries, including imprisonment of the missionaries, spurring the British government to interfere to free the missionaries.
+The mission never recovered, and forbade Istanbul for good.

 Legacy

-Pfander's chief legacy to posterity is undoubtedly his book Mizan ul-Haqq (The Balance of Truth), modelled on the style of Islamic theological works, and attempting to present the Christian gospel in a form understandable to Muslims.
-He offered reasons to believe that the Bible is the inspired word of God, neither corrupted nor superseded, and argued that the Qur'an itself testifies to the reliability of the Christian scriptures and the supremacy of Christ.
-He attempted to prove from the Qur'an and other Islamic writings some alleged fallibilities in Islam and its prophet, noting a historic contrast between the violence of Islamic expansion and the peaceable spread of the early church.
-The Mizan ul-Haqq stimulated a number of carefully argued refutations from Islamic scholars, followed by further writings from Pfander himself.
+Pfander's wrote Mizan ul-Haqq (The Balance of Truth), modelled on the style of Islamic theological works, and attempting to present the Christian gospel in a form understandable to Muslims.
+He said that the Bible is the inspired word of God, neither corrupted nor superseded, and that the Qur'an itself testifies to the reliability of the Christian scriptures and the supremacy of Christ.
+He said the Qur'an and other Islamic writings showed fallibilities in Islam and Muhammad, and that there was a historical contrast between the violence of Islamic expansion and the peaceable spread of the early church.
+The Mizan ul-Haqq stimulated a number of attempted refutations from Islamic scholars, followed by further writings from Pfander.
 It marked an important new phase in Muslim-Christian relations, when profound theological issues were addressed for the first time by recognised scholars.

-In his history of the CMS, Eugene Stock described Pfander as "the greatest of all missionaries to Mohammedans."
-Temple Gairdner remarked that Pfander possessed the three great requisites for public controversy: absolute command of his subject, absolute command of the language, thought and manner of the people, and absolute command of himself.
-Samuel Zwemer defended his dogmatic and controversial methods, pointing out that Christ and his apostles engaged in similar public debate with individuals and crowds.
+In his history of the CMS, Eugene Stock said Pfander was "the greatest of all missionaries to Mohammedans."
+Temple Gairdner said that Pfander possessed the three great requisites for public controversy: absolute command of his subject, absolute command of the language, thought and manner of the people, and absolute command of himself.
+Samuel Zwemer said of his dogmatic and controversial methods that Christ and his apostles engaged in similar public debate with individuals and crowds.

 View of William Muir

 William Muir, having arrived in India before Pfander, devoted his leisure time during and after his forty years of service at North-West province, to the study of early Islamic history and the writings of evangelical tracts for Muslims.
-Responding to Pfander's call for reliable account of the life of Muhammed, he began serious and detailed work on a biography The Life of Mohammet and History of Islam, where Muir explained Pfander's role in urging him to make available critical materials on the early sources of Islamic history.
+Responding to Pfander's call for reliable account of the life of Muhammad, he began serious and detailed work on a biography The Life of Mohammet and History of Islam, where Muir explained Pfander's role in urging him to make available critical materials on the early sources of Islamic history.